Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • Congenital damage to the brain and central nervous system;

-• Incorrect physical growth of the baby.
+• Improper physical growth of the baby.

 Acquired lordosis.
-The reasons
+Causes

 • Pathology and lack of mobility of the hip joint;

-• Direct injuries of the spine;
+• Direct trauma to the spine;

-• Chronic diseases, inflammations;
+• Chronic diseases, inflammation;

 • Overwork and muscle damage due to excessive physical exertion.